heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</figure>

-Chiara watched intently as I signed and dated a slip, then drained her sambuca and handed me two keys; a heavy, single-toothed barrel key for the room itself, and a Schlage for the filing cabinet I was to have access to.
+Chiara watched intently as I signed and dated a slip, then drained her sambuca and handed me two keys: a heavy, single-toothed barrel key for the room itself, and a Schlage for the filing cabinet I was to have access to.
-She left as abruptly as she had arrived, and I found myself alone once more, an untouched glass in front of me, and the moon, I sensed, laughing invisibly above.
+She left as abruptly as she had arrived.
+I found myself alone once more, with the smell of anise and the moon, I sensed, laughing invisibly above.
-After two weeks in Via di San Niccolò, two weeks of *branca menta* and rich but aimless dreaming, one signature would change my life.
+After two aimless weeks in Via di San Niccolò, one signature would change my life.

 <p align="center">
 ⁂</p>